AntondeGroot/Flashbook/README.md

 ## Flashbook

-Open a book by pressing on the `browse` button.
-You can then create your own Q&A cards by selecting areas with you mouse.
+You can create your own Q&A cards by selecting areas with you mouse.
 It will draw a box around your selection.
 Which can easily be undone by clicking your right mouse button.

 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/fb_selection2.png)